jorgeluiscarrillo/arch-setup/README.md

 ### Prerequisites

 * Bootable installation media
   * First, [download](https://www.archlinux.org/download/) the latest Arch ISO.
-Then, follow the instructions to [create a bootable device](https://wiki.archlinux.org/index.php/USB_flash_installation_media).
+Then, follow the instructions to [create a bootable device](https://wiki.archlinux.org/index.php/USB_flash_installation_media)
 * Working internet connection
-  * If you require a wireless connection, use the `wifi-menu` command to connect to a network.
+  * If you require a wireless connection, use the `wifi-menu` command to connect to a network

 ### Downloading and Running the Script